 I, the inertia factor, is set to be constant within each simulation period.

-β, the inverse Boltzmann temperature, is set to 1 without loss of generality.[22]
+β, the inverse Boltzmann temperature, is set to 1 without loss of generality, because what we are trying to explain is the relative magnitude of (J, B0, Bx,By, I) instead of their absolute values Similar approach has been taken in other kinetic Ising model research [22].

 Metropolis simulation steps

-Various Monte Carlo (MC) methods have been developed for the IM simulation.
+VariousMC methods have been developed for the IM simulation.
 Among them the most widely used are the Glauber dynamics [41] and the Metropolis-Hasting algorithm [42].
 In our study, we follow the latter for the MC simulation of the IM lattice evolution.
 As described in Section II.C, an inertia factor is introduced into our model and the generalized Metropolis-Hastings MC steps are below: